RMIT Design Hub: Criticism

-Alan Davies, writing for The Urbanist, noted that many of the claims made for the building were unsubstantiated, particularly in relation to the capacity for the façade 'cells' to track the sun, as only a limited number can rotate, and these only on one axis.
+Alan Davies, writing for The Urbanist, noted that many of the claims made for the building were unsubstantiated, particularly in relation to the capacity of the façade 'cells' to track the sun, as only a limited number can rotate, and these only on one axis.
 Davies considered that portraying the 'capacity' to fit the cells with PV collectors as a virtue to be a 'stretch', and questioned the effectiveness of the façade either in terms of its role in façade shading, or any possible future role in generating power for the building.

 Criticisms have been levelled at the insular character of the building, which was considered antithetical to the role of a design education and research organization to invite public access and to make an appropriate response to activation of its urban setting.

 The Herald Sun noted problems with the façade in late 2014, with glass disks falling from the building necessitating protection of the footpath area below the building, while the causes of the façade failure were investigated.